The Good Place - Season 1

 One thing that does nick this score is the romance between Jason (Manny Jacinto) and Janet (D'Arcy Carden), a human male and a robot personal assistant:

 Jason is a great character as a total airhead, but there are weird consent issues that happen as he marries Janet despite her repeating constantly that she doesn’t have emotions or feelings, isn’t human, and that she was designed only to satisfy the tenants of The Good Place.
 Yes, Janet is a robot.
 And yes, Jason is written to be comically infantile.
 That's why I'm only detracting a quarter point.
-But it remains to be said that by optics (and thus subconscious imprinting), Janet’s character falls 100% into the “Born Sexy Yesterday” trope where a nascent mind is trapped in the body of an adult woman, thus making her sexually desirable to men but mentally incapable of understanding of what is happening to her body.
+But it remains to be said that by optics (and thus, onscreen normalization), Janet’s character falls 100% into the “Born Sexy Yesterday” trope where a nascent mind is trapped in the body of an adult woman, thus making her sexually desirable to men but mentally incapable of understanding of what is happening to her body.
 Their relationship begins late in Season 1, so I hope the writers find a way to adjust this problematic story arc in Season 2 because the way they hint that Janet is "awakening" only further digs into the trope, with all its creepy connotations.

 Race: 5/5